medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 events, like counting the number of events per type, joining two streams to create a  enriched stream of information, perform sum, averages, etc.

-This information that can be collected between events is called **State**.
+The information that can be collected between events is called **State**.
 There are two main types of states in the streaming paradigm:

 -  **Internal State/Local State**: state that is accessible to a specific